 - Unity Marches became a powerful expression of the belief in the gifts diversity brings to our campus and our communities, but also affirmed the need to talk with each other and understand each other in order to better support each other.
 You can see those concepts expressed in the eventual banner design that was used for several years, in which the words “Community” and “Unity Through Diversity” encircle the words “Peace and Justice” Include design here

-The DEI Collaborative has been involved in a number of other activities in response to needs of the Utica College campus.
+The DEI Collaborative has been involved in a number of other activities in response to needs of the Utica University campus.
 Such activities include:

 - Train-the-trainer programming with Hamilton College and Colgate University (1995)